VA Home Loans For California Veterans

 Down Payment Requirements For a VA Home Loan

-A down payment can also be a compensating factor if you have other risk factors that may exclude you from the VA home loan.
-Putting ‘skin in the game’ makes you less risky since you’re more likely to put in the effort to make your payments on time so you don’t lose the home.
+However, some applicants may want to consider putting 3% – 10% down if they have risk factors that may exclude them from the program.
+Putting “skin in the game” makes you less risky since you’re more likely to put in the effort to make your payments on time so you don’t lose the equity in the home.

 VA Home Loan Credit Score Requirements

 The VA home loan credit score requirement is different than most loan programs.
-The VA doesn’t require a specific credit score, but lenders do.
-On average, you’ll need at least a 620 credit score to qualify for a VA home loan, but you’ll find lenders that require a higher or lower credit score.
+The VA doesn’t have a specific credit score requirement, but lenders do.
+On average, you’ll need at least a 620 credit score to meet most lender requirements for a VA home loan.

-The key is to have a stable credit history showing you paying your bills on time, using your credit responsibly, and not applying for too much credit in a short amount of time.
-Lenders also look at your public record history.
-You’ll need to wait two years after a Chapter 7 bankruptcy discharge and one year after a Chapter 13 bankruptcy with trustee approval.
+Regarding the derogatory credit history requirement, you’ll need to wait two years after a Chapter 7 bankruptcy discharge and one year after a Chapter 13 bankruptcy with trustee approval.

-For a VA home loan in California, the VA doesn’t set a specific debt-to-income ratio you must meet either.
-Again, they use common sense when determining if you can afford the loan.
-They want to know that you can afford the payments without struggle.
+The VA doesn’t set a specific debt-to-income ratio you must meet.
+They ask the lender to use common sense when determining if you can afford the loan.

-If you need a number to stick to, use the FHA loan guidelines, which allows debt-to-income ratios of 43%.
+If you need a number to stick to, use the FHA loan guidelines, which allow a debt-to-income ratio of 43%.
 This means your total monthly debts don’t take up more than 43% of your gross monthly income (income before taxes).

-Rather than the debt-to-income ratio, the VA focuses on disposable income to determine if you qualify for the loan.
+However, there are times when applicants have obtained an approval with a much higher debt-to-income ratio.
+That’s because the VA focuses on disposable income, rather than your debt-to-income ratio, to determine if you qualify for the loan.

 Disposable Income Requirements

-Disposable income is the money you have left over at the end of the month after you pay your bills.
-Under the VA home loan program, disposable income requirements are as follows; the VA has minimum disposable income amounts each family must have based on their location and family size.
+Disposable income is the money left over at the end of the month after you pay your bills.
+Under the California VA home loan program, disposable income requirements are as follows: the VA has minimum disposable income amounts each an applicant must have based on their location and family size.

 If you meet the VA home loan disposable income requirements, the underwriter won’t focus on your DTI as much.
 The disposable income shows that you can afford your bills and will have money left for the daily cost of living.

-The income requirements for VA home loans are fairly straightforward – the VA doesn’t require a specific amount of income.
+The income requirements for California VA home loans are relatively straightforward – the VA doesn’t require a specific amount of income.
 It just needs to be steady, as does your employment.
-As for VA employment requirements; ideally, you’ll have two years of steady employment.
+As for VA employment requirements, ideally, you’ll have two years of continued employment.
 Underwriters look for rising income and stable employment when evaluating VA home loan applications.